-- 5.18 Tiddington and Alveston are defined as Local Service Villages in the Core Strategy.
+- Tiddington and Alveston are defined as Local Service Villages in the Core Strategy.
 Tiddington is classed as a Category I village and Alveston is classed as a Category 4 village.
-In the context of this Plan as a whole, large scale development in these villages would have a disproportionate impact on their character and priority is therefore given to other more sustainable locations within the Neighbourhood Area. - Policy CS.16 of the Core Strategy limits development in Tiddington to approximately 113 dwellings with no minimum.
-This Neighbourhood Development Plan proposes that the allocation for Tiddington should be limited to windfall development and the specific sites indicated in Section 12 for the following reasons: - The threat to coalescence between Tiddington and the built up area boundaries of Stratford-upon-Avon and Alveston and the potential loss of the character of Tiddington as a separate village and community3; and - Infrastructure constraints including traffic congestion on the Clopton Bridge which makes Tiddington less sustainable than other locations identified within the Neighbourhood Area. - Policy CS.16 provides for up to 32 houses in Alveston with no minimum.
+In the context of this Plan as a whole, large scale development in these villages would have a disproportionate impact on their character and priority is therefore given to other more sustainable locations within the Neighbourhood Area. - Policy CS.16 of the Core Strategy states that development in Tiddington should be 'no more than around' 113 dwellings (being 25% of approximately 450 homes allocated to Category I local service villages).
+This Neighbourhood Development Plan proposes that the allocation for Tiddington should be limited to windfall development and the specific sites indicated in Section 12 for the following reasons: - The threat to coalescence between Tiddington and the built up area boundaries of Stratford-upon-Avon and Alveston and the potential loss of the character of Tiddington as a separate village and community3; and - Infrastructure constraints including traffic congestion on the Clopton Bridge which makes Tiddington less sustainable than other locations identified within the Neighbourhood Area. - Policy CS.16 of the Core Strategy states that development in Alveston should be 'no more than around' 32 houses (being 8% of approximately 400 homes allocated to Category 4 local service villages).
 However, the majority of Alveston is a conservation area and there are a number of heritage assets within the village.
 The District Council has indicated that there should only be minimal development in Alveston during the plan period4.
-The position of this Neighbourhood Development Plan is therefore only to support limited windfall development within the built up area boundary of Alveston.
-Any development must be consistent with Alveston's conservation area status.
+The position of this Neighbourhood Development Plan is therefore to support appropriate windfall development within the built up area boundaries of Alveston and Tiddington in accordance with Policy H5. - A further review of the District's 5 year housing supply may result in a need for additional housing land, when the BUAB for the two settlements will be reviewed.

-3 See appeal decision reference 3132950 dated 14 March 2016 4 See appeal decision reference 2222479 dated 13 May 2015
+Windfall development is defined in the Annex 2 of the NPPF 3See appeal decision reference 3132950 dated 14 March 2016 4See appeal decision reference 2222479 dated 13 May 2015

-St James ' Church, Alveston
+St James 'Church, Alveston